This post may contain affiliate links which won’t change your price but will share some commission.

 These mixed berry muffins are a delicious snack any time of year.
 Use fresh or frozen berries to make this healthy dessert recipe.

 Muffins are a staple in my house.
 I like to always have a batch on hand, and it’s even better when there’s a backup batch in the freezer.

 These mixed berry muffins are great for any time of year.
-In the summer, I use fresh berries.
+In the summer, I use fresh berries, including blueberries, blackberries, strawberries, and raspberries.
 During the rest of the year I make them with frozen berries.
-Either way, they’re easy to make and so delicious.
+Either way, they’re easy to make, and the flavor is delicious.

 Mixed Berry Muffin Tips

 Berries: These muffins can be made with fresh or frozen berries of your choice.
 Frozen berries will increase the bake time by a few minutes, but everything else remains the same.
 I like to rinse frozen berries so their color doesn’t impact the color of the muffins.
 This step is optional.
 There’s no need to rinse them if you’re using fresh berries.

 Flour: This recipe calls for gluten-free flour.
 I’ve also made these muffins with half whole wheat and half all-purpose flour, and they came out well that way, too.